Strong cost focus

 Executing on our global re-engineering investments

-Automation and modularization strengthens competitiveness
+Automation and common platforms strengthens competitiveness

-Modularization and automation are key to drive profitable growth
+Common architectures and automation are key to drive profitable growth

 • Cost competitive, high-quality products are vital to drive profitable growth.